 Tragofone simplifies large-scale deployments with SIP-based auto-provisioning.
 Admins can configure settings remotely via a centralized dashboard.

-Tragofone protects your conversations using TLS, SRTP, DTLS, and secure WebSocket protocols.
+Tragofone protects your business conversations using TLS, SRTP, DTLS, and secure WebSocket protocols.

 Determines whether the party that is being called is available to take it.